huggingface/datasets/docs/source/loading_datasets.rst

 From the HuggingFace Hub
 -------------------------------------------------

-Over 135 datasets for many NLP tasks like text classification, question answering, language modeling, etc, are provided on the `HuggingFace Hub <https://huggingface.co/datasets>`__ and can be viewed and explored online with the `🤗Datasets viewer <https://huggingface.co/datasets/viewer>`__.
+Over 135 datasets for many NLP tasks like text classification, question answering, language modeling, etc, are provided on the `HuggingFace Hub <https://huggingface.co/datasets>`__ and can be viewed and explored online with the `🤗 Datasets viewer <https://huggingface.co/datasets/viewer>`__.

 .. note::